se-de-development/se.de_environment/README.md

 SE.DE - Environment
 ===================

-These are evironment definitions for maps of the Dedicated Server hostet by [space-engineers.de].
+These are evironment definitions for maps of the Dedicated Server hostet by space-engineers.de.
 It contains data of alle planets and moons, as certain effect bound to them, distribution of ores per environment class (space/asteroid, certain celestial bodies) and other parts, that may fit into this context.

 Celestial Bodies
 ----------------